 100th Anniversary: 1919-2019

-The year 2019 is the 100th anniversary of the construction of old St. Andrews church.
-Community events and celebrations are planned to mark this occasion.
+The year 2019 was the 100th anniversary of the construction of old St. Andrews church.

 The document 100th anniversary of old St Andrews (PDF) provides a detailed look at the historic significance and legacy of this building, now the Gateway to Labrador.